mudrap17/Data-Mining-Assignment/README.md

 Dataset:https://www.kaggle.com/datasets/jarvisgroot/brain-tumor-classification-mri-images

 Steps to be followed:
  1.Open Google colab.
  2.Upload the dataset to your google drive
-3.Just run the file from the beginning after changing to the folder the one that contains the dataset using ls command
+ 3.Just run the file from the beginning after changing to the folder to the one that contains the dataset using ls command